Poland ETIAS is a visa-waiver travel authorization which will allow travelers from eligible nations to visit Poland visa-free.

 - They will then need to answer some basic security questions regarding previous travel, immigration and health aspects which will be used to determine the applicant’s eligibility to enter the country.

 - Finally, the traveler will need to pay an ETIAS fee online using a credit or debit card

-- The authorised ETIAS travel visa for Poland will be sent to each applicant via email within minutes.
+- The authorised ETIAS authorization for Poland will be sent to each applicant via email within minutes.